unional/typescript-blackbook/pages/02-javascript-syntax/import-export.md

 ## `import` keyword

+- Do not use `import * as x from 'x'` to import CommonJS module

+  > Why?
+  > This does not work if the CommonJS module is a function, class, or a primitive value.

+- Do not use `import x = require('x')` to import CommonJS module

+  > Why?
+  > This does not work if you set your emit target to `es2015` or `esnext`.

 - Use `import x from 'x'` syntax to import CommonJS module.

 You need to specify the `--esModuleInterop` flag.